-Pox, Polio, & Poison
+Pox, Polio, & Poison in the Oval Office

 A History of Presidential Illnesses and the Decisions They Shaped